Wanpaku/Movar/README.rst

 Authors
 ========

-  -Teg Miles (movarocks2@gmail.com)
+  - Teg Miles (movarocks2@gmail.com)
-  -A part of the code was taken from this book: ``Alan D. Moore.
+  - A part of the code was taken from this book: ``Alan D. Moore.
 Python GUI Programming with Tkinter.
+Second Edition``
-Second Edition`` -The icon was taken from `this place https://www.flaticon.com/free-icon/dictionary_7793703?term=dictionary&page=3&position=77&origin=tag&related_id=7793703`_.
+  - The icon was taken from `this place https://www.flaticon.com/free-icon/dictionary_7793703?term=dictionary&page=3&position=77&origin=tag&related_id=7793703`_.

 Requirements
 ============